sap218/jabberwocky-tests/README.md

 # jabberwocky-tests
-tests for the jabberwocky toolkit - see [jabberwocky](https://github.com/sap218/jabberwocky) repository
+tests for the jabberwocky toolkit - before installation, please install jabberwocky toolkit (see [jabberwocky](https://github.com/sap218/jabberwocky) repo) for installation instructions.

+**note**: this repository is only for the jabberwocky toolkit examples, no official `.py` scripts in this repo are available (see [jabberwocky](https://github.com/sap218/jabberwocky) repo)! only examples in the `README`.

 ---